-2. TRANSLATION INTO U.S. DOLLAR STATEMENTS
+2. TRANSLATION INTO U.S. DOLLAR STATEMENTS ·

-The consolidated financial statements are stated in Japanese yen, the currency of the country in which the Company is incorporated and construed as representations that the contract of the construed as representations that the contract of operates.
-The translation of Japanese yen amounts into U.S. dollar amounts is included solely for the convenience of readers outside of Japan and has been made at the rate of ¥110.68 to \$1, the noon buying

-Japanese yen amounts could be converted into U.S. dollars at the aforementioned or any other rate.
+The consolidated financial statements are stated in Japanese yen, the currency of the country in which the Company is incorporated and operates.
+The translation of Japanese yen amounts into U.S. dollar amounts is included solely for the convenience of readers outside of Japan and has been made at the rate of ¥110.68 to \$1, the noon buying rate for Japanese yen in New York City as of March 31, 2019.
+Such translation should not be construed as representations that the Japanese yen amounts could be converted into U.S. dollars at the aforementioned or any other rate.